mariuslundgard/opstore/README.md

 * Observable.
 Subscribe to partial and/or every state change.
 * Message-driven.
 Every operation is dispatched as messages, which enables such things as logging and event sourcing.

+## Motivation
+`opstore` was built to make it easier to build “vanilla” web apps.
+Being able to listen to state changes in certain part of the state tree, makes it possible to create tiny render cycles that’s simple to reason about and perform well.

+It’s based on ideas from [Redux](http://redux.js.org/), [Redis](https://redis.io/), [Firebase](https://firebase.google.com/) and [Yr](https://www.yr.no/en)’s source code.

 ## Usage

 ### Out of the box